pattisoj/portfolio/README.md

 I used Tailwind CSS to style the components of this portfolio and also the homepage.
 It was very easy to use and I thought the documentation was great.
 However, as my code base begins to increase and I look to move on to my about page I feel I will need to make some changes.
 I don't like the _look_ of my code with Tailwind, it feels really bloated within the HTML.
 I intend to keep the Tailwind as it is on my homepage as a reminder of my learning experience.

-## About Page
+## About Page and Projects Page

-The about page was created and styled after the menu screens in Nier: Automata (ニーア オートマタ).
+The about page and projects page were created and styled after the menu screens in Nier: Automata (ニーア オートマタ).
 Nier: Automata is an action role-playing video game developed by PlatinumGames and published by Square Enix for PlayStation 4 and Microsoft Windows.
 The game is set in the midst of a proxy war between machines created by otherworldly invaders and the remnants of humanity, the story follows the battles of a combat android and her companion.
 You can read more about NeiR: Automata on the [Wikipedia](https://en.wikipedia.org/wiki/Nier:_Automata) page.
 </br>
 </br>
 I chose to use the styles of Neir: Automata because I recently played the game and really enjoyed it.
 But beyond that I absolutely loved the aesthetic of this game and found the menus conveyed a lot of information in such a clean and artistic way, that I just had to implement it myself.
 </br>
-The about page of any website, and in my portfolio, had to convey a lot of information and I wanted it to be styled in a clean way and for that reason the Neir: Automata styling was a clear winner!
+The about page and projects page of any website, and in my portfolio, have to convey a lot of information and I wanted it to be styled in a clean way and for that reason the Neir: Automata styling was a clear winner!
 </br>
 </br>
 I have to give a huge thank you to [Ethan Chan (aka metakirby5)](https://github.com/metakirby5) for creating the [YoRHa github repository](https://github.com/metakirby5/yorha) which contains Neir: Automata css styling.
-Much of which I used for this about page.
+Much of which I used for these pages.

-#### About Page Takeaway -
+#### About Page and Projects Page Takeaway -

 After returning to 'normal' CSS and not using Tailwind I have a further appreciation for Tailwind's quick implementation but also the control and how much cleaner the HTML looks using plain old CSS!
-I also didn't enjoy my initial experience with next/image but it is something I have gotten used to after using it multiple times in this page.
+I also didn't enjoy my initial experience with next/image but it is something I have gotten used to after using it multiple times in these pages.

 ## Contact Page